Double soft-thresholded model for multi-group scalar on vector-valued image regression: Discussion

+To examine the algorithmic complexity of our proposed method, we estimate and plot computational times with an increasing number of spatial locations and sample sizes, while keeping the number of groups fixed.
+The figures are added in Section S5 of the Supplementary Materials, with some additional follow-up analysis on the order of computation.
+Specifically, we fit separate regression models in the log scale as $\log(t)$ on $\log(n)$ and $\log(t)$ on $\log(p)$ to evaluate the simulation-based order of computation.
+In both cases, results suggest that the computation time is linear.
+Although the algorithmic complexities are reasonably good, future efforts will consider developing Rcpp or Rcpparamdillo-based implementations for faster computation to reduce CPU time.

 In the case of multimodal imaging, the predictor vector $\bD_i(\bv)$ may consist of both the main effects and the interaction effect terms, and we can analyze with the ST2N-GP prior.
 In our ADNI application, it will be interesting to add other imaging markers, derived from fMRI or PET, and run a combined multimodal analysis.
-The scaled squared exponential kernel can be replaced by more flexible Mat\'ern kernel too.
+The scaled squared exponential kernel can be replaced by a more flexible Mat\'ern kernel too.
 Furthermore, the latent process $\widetilde{\bbeta}$ does not necessarily need to be a GP.
 It might follow newly proposed processes, such as Nearest Neighbor GP which is computationally more affordable than traditional GP.
 The latent process may even be modeled using the deep neural net, RBF-net, or any other flexible classes.
 In the future, we explore these possibilities too.

-The ST2N transformation-based priors can be easily applied to the other types of vector-valued image regression models, where we may even have the image data as a response instead of being a predictor.
+The ST2N transformation-based priors can be applied easily to the other types of vector-valued image regression models, where we may even have the image data as a response instead of being a predictor.
 Our future works will focus on such applications.
-Furthermore, we rerun our real data model for other DTI markers and compare our results to obtain better clarity.
-Future works will also pursue the possibilities to induce the spatial correlation in $\bbeta_g$'s along the fiber tracts.
 We have also established the theoretical results under a completely new set of assumptions on the predictor process.
-Our assumptions are motivated by the developments in covariance matrix estimations theory.
-Hence, our theoretical results combine the two independently developed theories.
 Such characterization may help establish theoretical properties for other statistical models with spatially varying predictors.
 However, additional control on the predictor process might help us to establish even stronger posterior contraction and variable selection results.